tillbiskup/aspecd/docs/roadmap.rst

 * Remaining basic processing and analysis steps, such as baseline correction, algebra with datasets, slice extraction for >2D datasets, averaging (over parts of axis) for N-D datasets, peak finding, SNR determination, denoising, filtering, noise

 * Reporter: Method for adding dict representations of datasets to context

+* Reporter task: Operating on recipes, *i.e.* report on all tasks in a recipe

+* Reporter task: Adding arbitrary dict representations of properties of datasets/results to context

 * Templates for creating derived packages